tOlheiser/notes/react/hooks/hooks-intro.md

 # Introducing Hooks

 ## Benefit of Hooks in React
+Hooks allow you to reuse stateful logic without changing your component hierarchy.
+* Hooks let you use more of React's features without classes.
-They allow you to track state within function components.
+* They allow you to track state within function components.
+* Hooks don't require you to learn complex functional or reactive programming techniques.
+* Code reusability and testing is much easier.

 ## Implementing Hooks: